The Invisible Child

 • Every family member deserves a place.

-• Every child deserves to be seen.
+• Every child deserves to be seen, received, and acknowledged.

 When children feel invisible, they often experience a disruption in their sense of belonging.
 They may begin questioning: "Do I matter?"
 "Am I important?"
 "Would anyone notice if I disappeared?"